Hide (musician): Personal life

-Hide was a fan of Bow Wow guitarists Kyoji Yamamoto and Mitsuhiro Saito, and played the Mockingbird style guitar, which Saito used.
-Hide was rarely seen performing without a Fernandes guitar.
-He has many signature models with the company and owned a large repertoire of guitars by other manufacturers.
-His numerous signature models are still available for purchase today.
-One of his guitars, a 1959 Gibson Les Paul Standard, was once owned by Mick Mars of Mötley Crüe.
+Musicianship

-Musical style and influence
+Musical style

 Hide was influenced by hard rock bands such as Iron Maiden, AC/DC and Bow Wow as well as punk rock acts such as The Clash and Sex Pistols.
 However, Kiss guitarist Ace Frehley was his idol and biggest influence.
 He preferred guitarists who make playing look "effortless" and who have "the skill, the looks and the attitude", naming Frehley, Jimmy Page and Joe Perry.
 He cited Bauhaus' guitarist Daniel Ash as an influence as well.
 Hide cited Iron Maiden's self-titled debut album for teaching him how to arrange twin guitar parts.

 In X Japan, Hide is the second most credited songwriter to Yoshiki, and appears to have been the most experimental as well.
 The song "Xclamation" from 1989's Blue Blood, co-composed with Taiji, included traditional Indian percussion; "Scars", a single written by Hide from 1996's Dahlia, was a glimpse into his future experiments in industrial rock, according to Alexey Eremenko of AllMusic.
 The Japan Times's Philip Brasor commented that when Hide died, "Japanese metal lost its greatest practicing innovator."

 At the outset of his solo career, Hide experimented with instrumentations very different from what he usually had access to in X Japan.
 The Hide Your Face opening track "Psychommunity", for example, has four guitar tracks and employs a full string section.
 As another example, "Blue Sky Complex" features guitars in drop C tuning, a trumpet section, and an organ.
 His solo music is also of genres uncharacteristic of X, with the bulk of his catalog being considered alternative rock.
 These works included influences ranging from pop rock to industrial rock.

 His lyrics were often dark, with one TV host saying "A lot of what Hide did was grotesque.
 He's talked about suicide in his records for five years.
 But the fans who followed him always knew there was a Hide behind that who was a very solid character.
 He was very outspoken about freedom and doing what you want".
 His compositions "often set the tone of alienation and frustration for which X Japan was revered."
 Radio and TV host Bryan Burton-Lewis explained "In Japan, the image that we have of the X audience is rural kids going through a rebellion phase", "they all talk about how [hide] gave them something to live for."
 Japanese DJ Maki Yanai believes fans saw in him the rebel society would not allow them to be.